-At Ekso Bionics, we develop disruptive clinical robotics to tackle loss of mobility and cognition.
-In doing so, we have helped thousands of patients take over 130 million Ekso-aided steps and have inspired an entirely new medical device industry.
-We are rethinking rehabilitation, but we still have the same goal: helping people regain their full mobility.
+At Ekso Bionics, we develop disruptive wearable robotics to take on loss of mobility.
+In doing so, we have helped thousands of patients with lower extremity disabilities take hundreds of millions of Ekso-aided steps and have inspired an entirely new medical device industry.
+We are rethinking rehabilitation with assistive technology, and we still have the same goal: helping people reach their full rehabilitation potential.

-Designed to help patients stand and walk during rehabilitation, EksoNR works with clinicians to give the necessary support to the legs, promoting correct movement patterns in all phases of recovery, and challenging patients as they progress towards walking out of EksoNR and back into their communities.
+Designed to help patients stand and walk during rehabilitation, EksoNR works with clinicians to give the necessary support to the patient’s trunk and legs, promoting correct movement patterns in all phases of physical rehabilitation and challenging patients as they progress towards walking out of the EksoNR rehabilitation setting and back into their communities.

 EksoNR with GaitCoach software is the newest and improved version of our rehab exoskeleton that addresses gait inefficiencies and has become a standard as the first exoskeleton cleared by the US Food and Drug Administration (FDA) for medical applications in treating patients with strokes, brain injuries, SCI and multiple sclerosis (MS).

 GaitCoach software, released in late 2023 provides an even better robotic solution for therapists.
 The integrated GaitCoach provides an extra set of clinical eyes and helps guide therapists to progress patients through their recovery easier and better than ever before.
 The engineering and clinical teams collaborated to design more intuitive software with improved feedback and real-time data enhancing clinical application and patient engagement.Learn About EksoNR